-David Hirshleifer is Professor of Finance and Merage Chair in Business Growth at The Paul Merage School of Business, UC Irvine.
-He previously served as the Kurtz Chair in Finance at Ohio State University’s Fisher College of Business, the Waterman Professor of Finance at the University of Michigan Business School, and as a tenured faculty member at the UCLA Anderson School of Management.
+David Hirshleifer joined the finance faculty at The Paul Merage School of Business in 2006 after serving as the Kurtz Chair in Finance at Ohio State University’s Fisher College of Business, the Waterman Professor of Finance at the University of Michigan Business School, and as a tenured faculty member at the UCLA Anderson School of Management.

-His research areas include investments, corporate finance, behavioral finance, and the theory of social influence.
-Some of his recent research has been on psychology in firms and markets, social transmission of investment ideas and behavior, and the effect of emotions on asset prices.
-He has also studied risk management, determinants of futures prices, social interactions and markets, fads and fashions in economic decisions, and how psychological bias affects political and regulatory decisions.
+His expertise includes corporate finance, investments, and behavioral finance.
+Some of his recent research has been on psychology in firms and markets, social transmission of investment ideas and behavior, and the effect of emotions on stock prices.
+He has also conducted research on risk management, determinants of futures prices, social interactions and markets, fads and fashions in economic decisions, and how psychological bias affects political and regulatory decisions.

-Hirshleifer is co-author of Price Theory and Applications: Decisions, Markets, and Information, now in its seventh edition.
-He has published more than 50 academic articles, several of which have won research awards, including the Smith Breeden Award for outstanding paper in the Journal of Finance.
+He has published more than 60 papers, several of which have won research awards, including the Smith Breeden Award for outstanding paper in the Journal of Finance.
+He is co-author of Price Theory and Applications: Decisions, Markets, and Information, now in its seventh edition.